JonatanHogild/FreeIPA_for_virtual_environment/README.md

 ```
 ansible all -b -m user -a "name=rocky password_lock=true"
 ```

-This is a nice, not-so drastic method of retiring rocky.
-Just be sure that *rocky* does not have SSH access to any of the hosts using public key authentication.

 #### 3.13.2 Create break-glass user
 We'll use Ansible to create a local user on all VMs.
 This ensures that the user is properly mirrored across systems.